 If you need some company to go out and enjoy Halloween, don’t be afraid to ask your friends and family.
 You could also try meeting up with like mind people to enjoy the seasonal holiday through Mental Health support groups run by your local mental health charity, or even from like-minded Facebook groups.

 Seek professional support to help work through your mental health problems.
-But if you’re finding it hard to get into therapy, you could also try some online courses or talk to someone at one of the various support services I’ve listed on my Global Crisis Lines And Support page.
+But if you’re finding it hard to get into therapy, you could also try some online courses or talk to someone at one of the various support services I’ve listed on my Global Crisis Lines And Support and UK Crisis Lines And Support pages.

 Mental Health And Halloween: Trauma